 Enter the destination URL

-Paste in your link URL, enter the anchor text to display with the link and select whether to open your link in a new window …
+Paste in the URL of your target destination, add the Link Text to display with the link and select whether to open your link in a new window …

-This is the section that allows you to insert internal links into your content.
-Type a word or keyword related to the text you want to hyperlink in the Search field.
-WordPress will automatically begin searching for related posts and pages containing those words …
+This feature allows you to insert internal links.
+Start typing a word or keyword phrase related to the page or post you want to hyperlink in the Search box.
+WordPress will automatically retrieve pages and posts containing those words …